onzfonz/comp227/src/content/7/en/part7d.md

 </html>
 ```

-As we can see from the example application that was created with create-react-app, the build script also bundles the application's CSS files into a single <i>/static/css/main.1becb9f2.css</i> file.
+As we can see from the example application that was created with create-react-app, the build script also bundles the application's CSS files into a single */static/css/main.1becb9f2.css* file.

-In practice, bundling is done so that we define an entry point for the application, which typically is the <i>index.js</i> file.
+In practice, bundling is done so that we define an entry point for the application, which typically is the *index.js* file.
 When webpack bundles the code, it includes all of the code that the entry point imports, the code that its imports import, and so on.

 Since part of the imported files are packages like React, Redux, and Axios, the bundled JavaScript file will also contain the contents of each of these libraries.

-> The old way of dividing the application's code into multiple files was based on the fact that the <i>index.html</i> file loaded all of the separate JavaScript files of the application with the help of script tags.
+> The old way of dividing the application's code into multiple files was based on the fact that the *index.html* file loaded all of the separate JavaScript files of the application with the help of script tags.
 This resulted in  decreased performance, since the loading of each separate file results in some overhead.
 For this reason, these days the preferred method is to bundle the code into a single file.

 Next, we will create a suitable webpack configuration for a React application by hand from scratch.

-Let's create a new directory for the project with the following subdirectories (<i>build</i> and <i>src</i>) and files:
+Let's create a new directory for the project with the following subdirectories (*build* and *src*) and files:

 ```shell
 ├── build